Diageo shares surge on report of possible takeover interest

 A New York-based spokesman for 3G could not immediately be reached for comment outside of normal working hours.

-Belgium-based AB InBev, which was also not immediately available to comment, does frequent acquisitions and has long been rumoured to be eyeing rival brewer SABMiller SAB.L.
+Belgium-based AB InBev, which was also not immediately available to comment, does frequent acquisitions and has long been rumoured to be eyeing rival brewer SABMiller.

 Diageo is smaller than SABMiller, making a deal more affordable, and would also offer margin enhancement opportunities through cost cuts, said Bernstein analysts, adding also that there are parts of Diageo that could be sold off to pay back debt.